 A couple early considerations include your ceiling type and design elements.
 Ceiling-types such as glass or marble or ceilings with painted murals may require extra planning for installing a sensor.
-Also, the sensor’s placement should be taken into consideration when deciding where to arrange design elements.
-For example, ceilings draped with flags or fabric, hanging signs or fans can all obstruct the sensor’s field of view.
+Also, the device’s placement should be taken into consideration when deciding where to arrange design elements.
+For example, ceilings draped with flags or fabric, hanging signs or fans can all obstruct the field of view.
 Realizing these hurdles at the end of a renovation can be expensive and time consuming to remedy.

 Trust the Experts